IMF head pledges renewed efforts to protect data integrity

 The IMF board announced late Monday night that it was allowing Georgieva to keep her job, an announcement that came after she had a conversation earlier in the day with U.S. Treasury Secretary Janet Yellen.

-The finance meetings this week will address efforts to boost resources of the IMF and World Bank to battle the pandemic in poorer countries.
+The finance meetings this week will address efforts to boost IMF and World Bank resources for battling the pandemic in poorer countries, proposals to support the fight against climate change and also discussions to adapt a global corporate minimum tax, something that Yellen has made a top priority.

+On Wednesday, finance officials representing the Group of 20 major industrial countries authorized the presentation of the global minimum tax proposal at a G-20 leaders’ summit Oct.
+30-31 in Rome.
+The proposal was endorsed last week by 136 nations.

+Yellen said in a statement released by the Treasury Department that the new corporate minimum tax would provide additional revenue that could be used to fight “climate change and reduce economic inequality, protect American jobs from the race to the bottom and deliver for the middle class and working people at home and all over the world.”

 In its latest World Economic Outlook released Tuesday the IMF slightly downgraded its forecast for global growth this year to 5.9%, compared to 6% in July, blaming the weakness on the surge of COVID cases this summer and increased disruptions of global supply chains.

-At a separate news conference Wednesday, World Bank President David Malpass said the world was suffering from a “dramatically uneven recovery” that had already pushed more than 100 million people into extreme poverty.
+At a separate news conference Wednesday, World Bank President David Malpass said the world is suffering from a “dramatically uneven recovery” that had already pushed more than 100 million people into extreme poverty.

 By MARTIN CRUTSINGER